Panorama of the 6th Session of the 15th National Assembly . (Source: VGP) |

 “Continue to review and resolutely eliminate ineffective projects, projects that are not really necessary, slow to implement, prioritize capital for key and urgent projects, creating momentum for fast and sustainable development,” Minister of Planning and Investment Nguyen Chi Dung reported to the National Assembly.

-Regarding the ability to balance capital for the 2024-2025 period, Minister Nguyen Chi Dung said that with the expected plan for 2024 of VND 225,000 billion, the cumulative arrangement for the 4 years from 2021 to 2024 will reach 61.7% of the total central budget investment plan approved by the National Assembly for allocation.
-Thus, it is expected that 376 projects of the Medium-term Public Investment Plan for the 2021-2025 period that have been allocated annual capital will be transferred to implementation and completion in the 2026-2030 period.
+Regarding the ability to balance capital for the 2024-2025 period, Minister Nguyen Chi Dung said that with the expected plan for 2024 of VND 225,000 billion, the cumulative arrangement for the 4 years from 2021 to 2024 will reach 61.7% of the total central budget investment plan approved by the National Assembly.
+Thus, it is expected that 376 projects of the Medium-Term Public Investment Plan for the 2021-2025 period that have been allocated capital annually will be transferred to be implemented and completed in the 2026-2030 period.

-In addition, the capital allocated for projects under the Socio-Economic Recovery and Development Program under Resolution No. 43 has been disbursed very low, creating great pressure on resource allocation and capital disbursement organization.
-Therefore, the ability to balance sufficient central budget capital is extremely difficult to implement more effectively in the remaining 2 years of the Medium-Term Public Investment Plan, while the leading role of the central budget is not yet guaranteed, and revenue from equitization and divestment of state capital in the central budget is expected to be in large deficit.
+In addition, the capital allocated for projects under the Socio-Economic Recovery and Development Program under Resolution No. 43 is disbursed very low, creating great pressure on resource allocation and capital disbursement organization.
+Therefore, the ability to balance enough central budget capital is extremely difficult to implement more effectively in the remaining 2 years of the Medium-Term Public Investment Plan, while the leading role of the central budget is not yet guaranteed, and revenue from equitization and divestment of state capital under the central budget is expected to have a large deficit.

-"The Government is requested to carefully assess the actual capital balance capacity and the disbursement situation of allocated capital over the past 3 years, focusing on allocating and adjusting capital for projects with disbursement capacity to speed up progress and improve the efficiency of using public investment capital," said Chairman of the Finance and Budget Committee Le Quang Manh, stating the viewpoint of the auditing agency.
+"The Government is requested to carefully assess the actual capital balance capacity and the disbursement situation of allocated capital over the past three years, focusing on allocating and adjusting capital for projects with disbursement capacity to speed up progress and improve the efficiency of public investment capital use," Chairman of the Finance and Budget Committee Le Quang Manh stated the viewpoint of the auditing agency.

 Source